 Progressing from a Level 2 Apprenticeship, the Adavanced Carpentry & Joinery Appretince will be taking their skills and knowledge to the next level.

-This occupation includes two different options and people will either work on a construction site as an Advanced Site Carpenter or in a workshop as an Advanced Architectural Joiner:
+This occupation includes two different options and people will either work on a construction site as an Craft Site Carpenter or in a workshop as an Craft Architectural Joiner:

-Advanced Architectural Joiners are employed in a workshop producing complex building components by setting out, marking out and producing assembled components requiring advanced skilled work including the full range of woodworking machines.
+Craft Architectural Joiners are employed in a workshop producing complex building components by setting out, marking out and producing assembled components requiring advanced skilled work including the full range of woodworking machines.
 There will sometimes be a need for refurbishment/repair work of bespoke pieces.
-They have an in-depth knowledge of a range of manufacturing components from a range of hardwoods and softwoods.
+They have an in depth knowledge of a range of manufacturing components from a range of hardwoods and softwoods.

 In their daily work, an employee in this occupation liaises with other construction trades such as bricklayers, plasterers and plumbers, supervisors, site management, architects, designers, contractors and customers.
 An Advanced Site Carpenter would generally liaise with other trades such as bricklayers, plasterers and plumbers, site management and contractors.
 Advanced Architectural Joiners would liaise with other workshop colleagues as well as architects, designers and customers.